Generic Name: fingolimod (Oral route)

 - Liver disease, severe—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 Take this medicine exactly as directed by your doctor.
-Do not suddenly stop using it, do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
-To do so may increase the chance of side effects.
+Do not suddenly stop taking it.
+Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
+To do so may increase the chance for side effects.

-Your first dose of fingolimod will be given in a hospital or clinic where you will be observed for at least 6 hours or overnight after taking this medicine.
-You may also be watched for any serious side effects for at least 6 hours after you take your second dose of fingolimod the next day.
+Your first dose will be given in a hospital or clinic.
+You will be checked for side effects for at least 6 hours after the first dose.